interval1066/interp/README.md

 I'm just winging this thing as I go along.
 Adding stuff as it hits me.
 There's literally no purpose to this thing, just showcasing my interpreter code.

 Have a need for this on Windows, so started a port.
 On-going...

+Update; my latest build of the windows port compiles to a 12K binary... that's what I was going for.